 - the Recovery firmware which is loaded by the device when it is specifically placed into Recovery Mode

 Recovery Mode is a limited operation mode that allows you to do a forced reload of the Main firmware.

 However, if perform the Recovery Mode procedure with an older Recovery Mode Firmware Partition loaded on the device, then you would need to do the Main firmware update twice in order to have this change take effect.

-The Bond II encoder and Bond Pro encoder differ from other legacy Teradek encoders in that they have two separate processors: the Codec which performs all encoding and standalone streaming functionality from the built-in Ethernet connection or the built-in Wi-Fi connection, and the Coprocessor which sends communication over the USB ports to either a standalone Sputnik server or to a Sputnik server controlled by the Core fleet management system.
+The Bond II encoder and Bond Pro encoder differ from other legacy Teradek encoders in that they have two separate processors: the Codec which performs all encoding and standalone streaming functionality from the built-in Ethernet connection or the built-in Wi-Fi connection, and the Coprocessor which sends communication over the USB ports to either a standalone Hyperion server or to a Hyperion server controlled by the Core fleet management system.

 When the Recovery Mode procedure is performed on a Bond II or Bond Pro unit, the Codec firmware must be reloaded on the device.